 — August 9, 2017, from 6 to 10 p.m. — Chatham High School Auditorium, 100 Cavalier Circle, Chatham, VA 24531.
 Parking is only in designated areas on school property.

-Also, on August 10, 2017, the DEQ will attend an informal public meetings at 1 p.m. at the Newport Community Center, 434 Bluegrass Trail in Newport (Giles County), and at 5 p.m. at Cave Spring High School, 3712 Chaparral Drive in the City of Roanoke.
-These meetings are being organized by Virginia House of Delegates members Greg Habeeb and Joseph Yost.
-Verbal comments at these meetings won’t be recorded or considered submitted.
+Also, on August 10, 2017, the DEQ attended informal public meetings at 1 p.m. at the Newport Community Center, 434 Bluegrass Trail in Newport (Giles County), and at 5 p.m. at Cave Spring High School, 3712 Chaparral Drive in the City of Roanoke.
+These meetings were organized by Virginia House of Delegates members Greg Habeeb and Joseph Yost.
+Verbal comments at these meetings were not recorded or considered submitted.

 Public comment period and public hearings scheduled on draft water quality certifications for proposed natural gas pipelines, Virginia Department of Environmental Quality News Release, 6/30/17).